shakil-t/ATM/README.md

 # ATM
-This is an simple ATM written in java.
+This is a simple ATM written in java.